Yan Qing

-Yan Qing is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Langzi" (浪子; meaning "the Wanderer" or "the Prodigal"), he ranks last among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Yan Qing is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Wanderer / Prodigal", he ranks last among the 36 Heavenly Spirits, the first third of the 108 Heroes.
+A well-known character from the novel, the refined bon vivant Yan Qing, whose sensual appearance, female contacts, and cultured repertoire make him an exotic addition to the stolidly androcentric and misogynistic company of his peers.

-Historical inspirations
+Historical basis

-The archetype for Yan Qing's character was suspected to be derived from Liang Xing (梁興), a Song dynasty general who fought against the Great Jin Dynasty.
-According to historical record, Liang Xing fought hundreds of battles against the Jin army, and killed more than 300 enemy leaders.
-In the year of 1135, he killed the Jin generals Yelu Ma Wu and Geng Guanglu in Taihang Mountain.
-In the winter of that year, he led his troops across the Yellow River to join Yue Fei fighting the Jin army.
-After Yue Fei returned, he continued to fight against the Jin north of the Yellow River.
-Later, he was promoted to the rank of Imperial Guard Doctor, Governor of Zhongzhou, and served as the Deputy Commander of the Imperial Front Army of Ezhou.
+Yan Qing is believed to be inspired by Liang Xing (梁興), a Song dynasty warrior who served under the general Yue Fei and fought in the wars against the Jin dynasty in the first half of the 12th century.
+According to historical records, Liang Xing fought hundreds of battles against Jin forces, and killed more than 300 enemy officers.
+In 1135, he killed the Jin officers Yelu Ma Wu and Geng Guanglu at the Taihang Mountains.
+In the winter of that year, he led his troops across the Yellow River to join Yue Fei in fighting Jin forces.
+After Yue Fei returned, he continued to fight against Jin forces on the north banks of the Yellow River.
+Later, he was promoted to the positions of Imperial Guard Doctor, Governor of Zhongzhou, and Deputy Commander of the Imperial Front Army of Ezhou.

-Furthermore, in the Remaining Stories of the Xuanhe Period of the Great Song Dynasty, composed during the Song and Yuan Dynasties, Yan Qing is already depicted as one of the thirty-six leaders under Song Jiang.
-Similarly, in Gong Kai's Praise of the Thirty-six Men of Song Jiang from the same period, Yan Qing is mentioned with the poetic description: “In the alleys of Pingkang, who could know your name?
-The spring scenery of Taihang blooms with a foot of green.”
+Furthermore, in the Remaining Stories of the Xuanhe Period of the Great Song Dynasty, composed during the Song and Yuan dynasties, Yan Qing is already depicted as one of the 36 followers of the rebel leader Song Jiang.
+Similarly, in Gong Kai's Praise of the 36 Men of Song Jiang from the same period, Yan Qing is mentioned with the poetic description: "In the alleys of Pingkang, who could know your name?
+The spring scenery of Taihang blooms with a foot of green."
 Both works are considered early prototypes or foundational influences for the novel Water Margin.